Sony A7R II vs YI M1

 Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the A7R II has an electronic viewfinder (2400k dots), which can be very helpful when shooting in bright sunlight.
 In contrast, the M1 relies on live view and the rear LCD for framing.
 The following table reports on some other key feature differences and similarities of the Sony A7R II, the YI M1, and comparable cameras.

 One feature that differentiates the A7R II and the M1 is in-body image stabilization (IBIS).
-The A7R II reduces the risk of handshake-induced blur with all attached lenses, while the M1 has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The A7R II reduces the risk of handshake-induced blur with all attached lenses, while the M1 offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 The reported shutter speed information refers to the use of the mechanical shutter.
 Yet, some cameras only have an electronic shutter, while others have an electronic shutter in addition to a mechanical one.
 In fact, the A7R II is one of those camera that have an additional electronic shutter, which makes completely silent shooting possible.
 However, this mode is less suitable for photographing moving objects (risk of rolling shutter) or shooting under artificial light sources (risk of flickering).